The advent of an increasingly larger number of new

-In June 2019, Gemalto has announced the availability of a revolutionary solution for providing initial mobile connectivity: Gemalto Instant Connect.
+In June 2019, Thales has announced the availability of a revolutionary solution for providing initial mobile connectivity: Thales Instant Connect.
 It allows OEMs and mobile operators to remotely and automatically provide initial mobile connectivity to eSIM-ready devices at power on (as they come unconnected), wherever they are, while drastically simplifying OEMs' supply chain and enhancing the user experience.

 CONCLUSION: USER EXPERIENCE AT THE VERY CENTER OF ESIM ACTIVATION MODE EVOLUTION